mpl-extensions/mpl-interactions/README.md

 There are three submodules:

-**jupyter**
+**pyplot**

+Control Matplotlib plots using sliders and other widgets to adjust the parameters of the functions you are plotting.
+If working in a notebook then ipywidgets will be used to make the sliders, otherwise Matplotlib widgets will be used.

-Provides a different approach than `ipywidgets.interact` for making sliders that affect a Matplotlib plot.
-When using `interact` you are responsible for:
+This is a different approach to controlling plots with sliders than `ipywidgets.interact` as when using `interact` you are responsible for:
 1. Defining the function to plot `f(x,...) => y`
 2. Handling the plotting logic (`plt.plot`, `fig.cla`, `ax.set_ylim`, etc)